Comfort food, but make it fungi-forward.

-For me, though, that was a nonnegotiable.
-There are certain taste differences that a relationship can tolerate.
-For instance: I like to pour on the hot sauce, whereas a whiff of jalapeño sends him into a pissed-off fit of hiccups (that’s only slightly exaggerated).
+For me, though, that was nonnegotiable.
+There are certain taste differences a relationship can survive—like how I drench everything in hot sauce while he breaks into a hiccup fit at the mere scent of a jalapeño (that’s only slightly exaggerated).

-Together, we’ve been experimenting with mushrooms for over a decade now.
-It started innocently with buttons and creminis, then evolved to include shiitakes, oysters, enokis, and more.
-Now our appetite has grown to the point where we are actually growing our own mushrooms—both inside and outside.
+Together, we’ve spent over a decade experimenting with mushrooms.
+It started innocently with buttons and creminis, then expanded to shiitakes, oysters, enokis, maitakes—you name it.
+These days, our obsession has gone full tilt: we’re growing our own mushrooms, indoors and out.

 More like this Chile Verde with Pork and Mushrooms: